 The terminal building is approximately 24,400 square feet, including the two hangars.
 The hangar doors are on the east and west sides of the building, and office, classroom and storage space are on the north and south sides.
 With the hangars between the north and south ends, they are not connected.
 The north and south ends are two stories with stair access.
 The first floor on the south side houses the FBO offices, public restrooms and waiting area and flight-training classroom.
 In the past, the second floor on the south side housed a restaurant.
 Currently, it is a meeting space.
-The first floor on the north side contains a stock room, office space and a helicopter pilot lounge for the pilots of the helicopters stored in the west-side hangar.
+The first floor on the north side is used in support of the aircraft maintenance operations.
+The second floor on the north side contains a stock room, office space and a helicopter pilot lounge for the pilots of the helicopters stored in the west-side hangar.
 The terminal building is leased by the FBO from the county.
 Figure 3.3 shows the south side of the terminal building with the public entrance.
 Appendix F includes a summary from the existing-condition evaluation of the terminal.